KemalGayatri/KemalGayatri/research/notes.md

 Consider adding a `CONTRIBUTING.md` file to guide potential contributors.
 Explore potential integrations or use cases with related technologies or frameworks.

+Consider adding a README.md file to explain the purpose and usage of the repository.

+Explore potential for creating a web interface or demonstration of the KemalGayatri functionality.